 They had Willie Merriweather, who played at Purdue and is an Indiana Basketball Hall of Famer.
 Albert Maxey played at Nebraska and is an Indiana Basketball Hall of Famer too.
 So, three Hall of Famers is not bad!
 Attucks dominated Gary Roosevelt in the championship game 97-74 as Robertson scored 30 and Merriweather added 21.
 Attucks would win it all in 1956 also.

 Pete Trgovich.
 This 6-6 wing player averaged 22.4 points per game and went to play for John Wooden at UCLA, where he was part of three national championship teams.
 There was more to this team, though.
 Throw in Junior Bridgeman and Tim Stoddard and you had three great players all on the same team in high school.
 EC Washington won 70-60 over Elkhart in the State Title game with Trgovich scoring 28 points and Stoddard adding 19.
 Trgovich scored 40 points in the State Semifinal.
+Check out the top basketball betting sites.

 Head Coach Bill Green also won the 1969 Title at Indianapolis Washington and then went to Marion and won back-to-back titles in 1975-76.
 Then before his career was over he topped both of those feats by winning three straight from 1985-87 behind one of the greatest back-courts in Indiana high school history, with Jay Edwards and Lyndon Jones.